RavKookTorah.org

 Corresponding to these two paths of spiritual growth, there are two ways in which God governs the universe.
 The first form of Divine rule is according to the attribute of Judgment, which measures the merits of each individual.
 This form of providence corresponds to the natural integrity of all human beings.

 This Divine rule takes into account how each individual connects and contributes to the universe as an organic whole.
 Why is this a supernatural governance of the world?
 Its goal is to reveal the underlying unity of all creation.
-Since everything is striving towards the same goal, even opposites blend and complement each other, acting in 'unnatural', miraculous ways.
-Fire and water, land and sea, and so on, are all equals; each is willing to do the work of the other, in order to attain the common goal.
+Since everything is working towards the same goal, even opposites blend and complement each other, acting in “unnatural,” miraculous ways.
+Fire and water, land and sea, are equals; each is willing to perform the work of the other in order to attain the common goal.

 Tishrei and Nisan, Justice and Mercy